daboehme/caliper-tutorial/tutorial/recording_metadata.md

 int adiak_num_hosts(); /* Makes a 'numhosts' name/val with the number of hosts in this MPI job */
 ```

+Second, there is a key-value interface for custom data.
-There is also a key-value style API to record program-specific information, like
+This is useful to record program-specific information, like input parameters
-program configuration settings:
+and configuration settings.
+In C, we can do this with the `adiak_namevalue`
+function.
+It supports many different data types and uses a printf-style type
+descriptor to describe the data types.
+Supported data types include integers
+(`%d`, `%u`), strings (`%s`), specialized strings like program version strings
+(`%v`), and even compound types like arrays and structs:

 ```c
 /**